HansBambel/rusty_gif/README.md

-# Create a gif easily from a bunch of pictures in a a folder
+# Create a gif easily from a bunch of pictures in a folder

 ## Compile it
 ```